-Figure 10: Our village - Sports field and sports & social club, Page's Lane
+Figure 11: Our village - Page's Farmhouse, Page's Lane

 5. VISION STATEMENT AND OBJECTIVES

 5.1 The Vision

 To preserve and enhance Saham Toney's distinct and tranquil rural character whilst ensuring village life is peaceful and fulfilling for all residents.
 This will be achieved through a process of gradual and sustainable development of a scale having regard to, and consistent with, the Neighbourhood Area's development constraints, and appropriate to its place in the Breckland settlement hierarchy, spread over the plan period; and by protecting the area's richness of landscape, history, wildlife and community.